NewKrok/Mountain-Monster-Mobile/README.md

   * **Refactoring** Make modules, and clean the code.
   * **Tasks for the Level packs** Each level pack get tasks, and if you collect all tasks you get a new special car.
-  * **Finish two more level pack** we would like add minimum two more level pack with new cars and levels.
+  * **Finish one more level pack** we would like add minimum one more level pack with new cars and levels.
-  * **Daily tasks** Daily special levels.
-If you complete 7 daily level in a streak, You get a special gift, maybe a new car.
   * **Android version**

 Our webpage: